Optimisation

 -

 A typical analysis assumes input parameters (material, geometry, loads, etc.) to have a fixed value.
 To eliminate the uncertainty around these fixed values, a safety factor is often used.
-This approach is called deterministic.
+This approach is called determinisitc.

 Designing for Six Sigma provides for a mechanism that takes a statistical deviation of those input variables into account.
 The output of a Six Sigma analysis is a statistical distribution of the response of the system.
 This approach is called probabilistic.
 A product has Six Sigma quality if only 3.4 per 1 million parts fail.